 During the registration period, you can add and/or drop courses online via OnePort.

-You can only add or drop courses online; audits or withdrawals require additional paperwork, which is available within the OneStop office.
+You can only add or drop courses online; audits or withdrawals require additional paperwork, which is available within the Academic Success Center.

 How do I change my schedule after the add/drop deadline has passed?

-During the second week of class in a fall or spring semester, students may still add a course with permission by bringing a completed Late Add form to OneStop.
+During the second week of class in a fall or spring semester, students may still add a course with permission by bringing a completed Late Add form to the Academic Success Center.
 After that in order to add a class, the student must petition and remember there is no guarantee that a petition will be approved.

 Students may withdraw from a course during the 2nd to 6th week of class in a fall/spring semester.
 After the drop/add period ends which is the first week of class in fall/spring, a student's only option to leave a class is to withdraw.
 There is no "late drop."
 Please see the academic calendar for summer withdrawal dates.